thisisbud/bankly/README.md

 There's a quite a few tasks in there - so please, feel no obligation to do all of them - keep going until you get bored or stuck and just let us know where you get upto.

 You can put as much or as little into this as you'd like - so feel free to go a bit wild if you want.

+**When you're finished with the exercise, please email your Bud contact with a link to your Github repository, or just attach it as a .zip file.**

+Thanks!
+~ _Frontend at Bud_

 ---